FAQ

 What are the water requirements of the PWR-20?

-Requiring less than one gallon of water per minute, the power plant’s air cooling removes tertiary heat, eliminating the need to be sited near a body of water.
-Water can be delivered to site via trucked-in containers.
+While traditional nuclear power plants require up to 500,000 gallons of water per minute (gpm), the PWR-20 uses less than one gpm.
+The plant’s air cooling system removes tertiary heat, minimizing the amount of water necessary.
+This eliminates the need to site the plant near a body of water; instead, the requisite water can be delivered to site via trucked-in containers.
 See our Siting Fact Sheet to learn more about the PWR-20’s flexible siting requirements.

 What types of industries is your power plant suitable for?

-The PWR-20 power plants are suited for a range of industries, including data centers, manufacturing facilities for steel, chemicals, and cement, district heating applications, and as replacements for older fossil combined heat and power (CHP) units, providing 24/7 clean energy and enabling industrial customers to focus on their business while ensuring pricing certainty and avoiding high transmission fees.
-Long term price contracts provide pricing certainty to customers enabling them to complete corporate forecasts with a higher level of certainty.
+The PWR-20 is suited for a range of customers, including data centers, manufacturing facilities for steel, chemicals, and cement, district heating applications, and as replacements for older fossil combined heat and power (CHP) units.
+The PWR-20 provides 24/7 clean energy and enables siting flexibility, while Last Energy’s PPA model provides pricing certainty.
 To learn more about the industries we service, contact our sales team.

 What is Last Energy’s regulatory approach?